axellampp/Gymnasiearbete-Axel/README.md

         else:
             return "Defect"

-# Let the user be a player and choose to defect or cooperate.
+# Let the user be a player.
+Mainly used for debugging and not the tournament as a human would not want to play 1000 rounds.
 def strat_human(opponentMoveHistory=None, selfMoveHistory=None):
     while True:
         choice = input("Defect or Cooperate: ").lower()